 Welcome to Justice Matters, the Ministry of Justice’s newsletter for everyone with an interest in a safe and just New Zealand.

-Every 3 months we'll update you on our activities and share some of our successes on our way to delivering modern, accessible and people-centred justice services to New Zealanders.
+Every three months, we'll update you on our activities and share some of our successes on our way to delivering modern, accessible and people-centred justice services to New Zealanders.

 Email email@example.com if you want to subscribe to Justice Matters or if you want to unsubscribe.

 In this issue we see the launch of the Canterbury Earthquakes Insurance Tribunal, the Independent Panel considering the 2014 family justice systems reforms released its final report, ten agencies are working together on the Joint Venture, the Behavioural Insights Unit gets the green light, results from the NZ Crime and Victim Survey are published, and we visit the Wellington Environment Court.

 In this issue we reflect on the Christchurch tragedy; the Ministry welcomes Andrew Kibblewhite, our new Chief Executive; the Alcohol and Other Drug Treatment Court pilot is being evaluated; the family justice system reaches its second round of consultation; and the Hāpaitia team meet with Māori at Rātana and Waitangi.

 In this issue we hear from an American criminology expert on the forgotten victims of prisons; a Memorandum of Understanding was signed with the Judiciary; the newly established Behavioural Insights team has had success recovering fine repayments; Courts and Tribunals legislation passed; and the first phase of family violence legislation changes came into effect.

 In this issue, we receive an award for our Anti-Money Laundering and Countering Financing of Terrorism work; our Women’s Network wins the Empowerment Award at the 2018 Diversity Awards; we celebrate 125 years of suffrage; and we report from the Criminal Justice Summit.